 50 Hour Retreat Module

-The retreat is primarily experiential using a wide range of techniques and practices for you to explore the depths of where meditation may go.
+The retreat will be primarily experiential using a wide range of techniques and practices to explore the depths of where meditation may go.
 There will be opportunity for inquiry both within the group and within one’s self.
 There will be periods of silence although this is not a typical silent retreat.
 We will come together as a community to unveil the depths of illusion within one’s self.
-This will be your opportunity to explore “What is Meditation and Who am I truly?”
+This will be your opportunity to explore what meditation is and the validity of our reality.

 WHAT YOU WILL PRACTICE & EXPERIENCE